Skyth3r/Google-Campus-Project/README.md

 # Google Campus Swift Project
-Something I was working on when I attended a programming in Swift at Google Campus London
+Something I was working on when I attended a programming in Swift class at Google Campus London